How about that heat!

 What else can we do if the concrete is too hot?

-What can you do at home if your pet’s feet do get burnt?
+What can you do at home if your pet’s feet get burnt?

-Just like us the best first aid for burns is running them under cold water and then seeking medical advice.
-Burns are painful and can get infected-Medication may be required.
+Just like us the best first aid for burns is running or placing them in cold water and then seeking medical advice.
+Burns are painful and can get infected.
+Medication may be required.